How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 How common is this in a marriage or any marriage?

 Just because cheating is common and is something that's possible to overcome, doesn't mean that you will have an easy time recovering.
-At some point, you will have to decide if the cheating means the end of your marriage, but you might not want to decide that right away.
+At some point, you might have to decide if the cheating means the end of your marriage, but you might not want to decide that right away.

-One way to proceed with infidelity recovery in a marriage is to go to couples therapy and go through the infidelity recovery stages, at the end of which you will decide how you want to proceed together.
+One way to proceed with infidelity recovery in a marriage is to go to couples therapy and go through the infidelity recovery stages, at the end of which you can decide how you want to proceed together.
 If you wish to, you can take your time and research a marriage counselor with a proven track record or specialization when it comes to infidelity.

 The recovery stages